Lincoln MKX Road Test

 And speaking of impaired vision, thick rear roof pillars and a fairly small back window takes a toll on the view out the back.
 A multiple camera system, however, provides a very handy 360-degree view when parking, and that's some consolation.

 One can't overstress the importance of the MKX to Lincoln.
 Some brands heavily hinge on a good midsized SUV.
 Ask Lexus.
 The MKX has all the ingredients to go head-to-head against the Lexus RX, its most direct competitor.
-But then again, the RX is also newly redesigned and goes on sale this fall.
+But then again, the RX is also newly redesigned.

 On the bottom line, sixty large gets you pretty close to the price of established luxury SUVs from the German brands and Lexus, and let's face it, those names have more snob appeal than Lincoln.
 But now the MKX is a legitimate alternative with actual substance.
 The 2016 Lincoln MKX doesn't need to make any excuses.